davidimmanuelhartel/Masked-Location-Prediction-using-Transformers/README.md

 ### Running the model
 ------------

-The file `fit_model.py` contains functions and the model training loop.
+Use `fit_model.py` to set parameters and train the model.

 ### Thesis Abstract
 ------------